aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/manage-logging-level.md

 for which the logging level has been already modified.

-This means that if you have not previously set a custom logging level for a connector\'s logger class, the related logger level information will not be visible in the list, even if that connector is currently running in the Kafka Connect cluster.
+This means that if you have not previously set a custom logging level for a connector's logger class, the related logger level information will not be visible in the list, even if that connector is currently running in the Kafka Connect cluster.
 The next section describes how to change the logging level of a particular logger.